The Zero Trust Model is the most secure way to control egress. For clarity, here are the elements of our zero trust model:

 - Create (and enable) a LAN Firewall Rule to allow LAN DNS queries

 - Create (and enable) a LAN Firewall Rule to allow LAN port 80 access for the block page to function

 - Turn off your pfSense default LAN Allow All rule (shown here as disabled as they are unbolded) or, alternatively check “Automatically manage DTTS rules in firewall” in Services -> adam:ONE

 - Create any required Firewall Rules

 Most environments that choose the Zero Trust Model end up with at least a few “misbehaving” apps that require special permission to make Internet-bound connections without preceding DNS queries.
-This is why it’s important to pay attention to the Enabler section.
+In cases like this, Enablers are needed as outlined here: Enablers on pfSense

 To view real-time dynamic rules created, run this at the command-line: